Smart Kitchen · Connected Appliances · Agentic AI

 Closing the Feedback Loop With Real Sensors

-Without real temperature data, guidance is just a timer.
-With actual sensor data from smart thermometers and oven sensors, the system can respond to reality rather than assumptions.
+Without real temperature data from a connected thermometer, guidance is just a timer with extra steps.
+With actual sensor data from smart thermometers and oven probes, the system can respond to reality, not assumptions about how long things take in a generic kitchen.

 Appliance-Specific Calibration

 Translating generic recipe instructions into model-specific settings was the key insight.
-'Medium-high heat' on a GE induction cooktop is 1,400W—the system knows this for 50+ appliance models.
+"Medium-high heat" on a GE induction cooktop is 1,400W.
+The system knows this for 50+ appliance models, and that knowledge is what converts a failed recipe into a successful one.

 Pre-Activation Timing

-Starting oven preheating 20 minutes before the step that requires it—rather than telling the user to preheat at the moment of need—removed a major source of timing failures.
+Starting oven preheating 20 minutes before the step that requires it, rather than telling the user to preheat at the moment of need, removed one of the most common sources of timing failures in home cooking.
+The system knows the full recipe timeline and acts ahead of it.

 Voice Interface for Hands-Busy Cooking

 Touch interfaces fail when your hands are covered in flour.
-Voice guidance synchronized to cooking state rather than fixed timers matched the actual workflow of cooking.
+Voice guidance synchronized to actual cooking state, not a fixed timer, matched the real workflow of cooking for the first time.
+Users could ask questions, request repeats, and navigate steps without touching a screen.

 Success Rate as the North Star Metric